Display Bilingual:

 • the streets be paved with gold

-"I'm standing" uses the present continuous to describe an action in progress.
-"On my own" is a prepositional phrase indicating his state of being alone and independent.
+"I'm standing" uses the present continuous to describe an action that is happening now. "on my own" is an idiom meaning alone or independently.